 illicit or prescription,

-may give a feeling of calm or heightened pleasure.
+may give a feeling of heightened pleasure.
 Over time, things that used to be enjoyable can't compete with the

 effect of opioids.

 start just twelve hours after taking opioids and can last over two weeks.
 Trying to avoid withdrawal symptoms can become all-consuming and drive continued use.